microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 * `CI` means it will be case insensitive, where `CS` is case sensitive
 * `AS` means it will be accent sensitive, where `AI` is accent insensitive

-There are other options available related to widths, UTF-8, etc., and more details about what you can and can't do with Azure SQL [here](https://docs.microsoft.com/en-us/sql/relational-databases/collations/collation-and-unicode-support?view=sql-server-ver15).
+There are other options available related to character widths, UTF-8, etc., and more details about what you can and can't do with Azure SQL [here](https://docs.microsoft.com/en-us/sql/relational-databases/collations/collation-and-unicode-support?view=sql-server-ver15).

 **Step 12 - Opt-in for Advanced Data Security**